deroxa99/arael/README.md

 ## Installation

-1. Download the main folder 'arael-main.zip' and extract it into your MATLAB working directory.
+1. Download the main folder `arael-main.zip` and extract it into your MATLAB working directory.
-2. Add the 'arael-main' folder and subfolder to the path.
+2. Add the `arael-main` folder and subfolder to the path.
-3. Into your script, call the function 'arael.m' (see the 'arael.m' description for detailed input).
+3. Into your script, call the function `arael.m` (see the `arael.m` description for detailed input).
-4. The simulation will start and the output will be saved in the Workspace (see the 'arael.m' description for detailed output).
+4. The simulation will start and the output will be saved in the Workspace (see the `arael.m` description for detailed output).
   > [!IMPORTANT]
   > The input is caps sensitive, the names of reference systems, observers and celestial bodies are always written in uppercase.